joey-ma/formatted/README.md

 }
 ```

-However, I like my code clean, so I configure things to my liking.
+Nonetheless, I like to configure my settings further & use a `.eslintrc.cjs` instead.

 ```js
 // .eslintrc.cjs